Bauchi, Gombe state initiate National Safe School Plan following security concerns

 What he said

-We have gone to 15 local government areas where 48 schools had been selected to benefit from the initiative, sensitizing people with regards to a safe school,” he said.
+- We have gone to 15 local government areas where 48 schools had been selected to benefit from the initiative, sensitizing people with regards to safe school,” he said.

 - “An Assessment team came from Abuja where they also went to see these 48 schools and went back.